-HSV 594 Field Practicum Experience II 3 credits
+HSV 594 Field Practicum II 3 credits

 This course will provide students with the opportunity to put human services theory, concepts, skills, and knowledge into practice at an approved human services agency.
-Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grown and develop their skills (e.g. Clinical Counseling within Organization Settings, Alcohol and Drug Counseling, Forensic Mental Health Counseling, or Non-Profit Management).
-This experience requires a minimum of at least 180 supervised on-site hours.
+Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grow and develop their skills (e.g. Clinical Counseling within Organizational Settings, Alcohol and Drug Counseling, Forensic Mental Health Counseling, or Non-profit Management).
+This experience requires a minimum of at least 180 hours supervised onsite hours.
 Students will be working closely with an academic instructor and peers in an online seminar experience throughout their practicum experience.

-Prerequisites: Completing of HSV 593.
-At the time of registration, the student must have a GPA of 3.0 or better.
-Students with less than a 3.0 will not be allowed to register for the course at that time.
+At the time of registration, the student must have a GPA of 3.00 or better, Students with less than a 3.00 will not be allowed to register for the course at that time.